opensafely/documentation/docs/index.md

 ### Desirable

 - **Python**
-  The way we specify the data to be extracted for analysis is written in Python, using what we call a **Study Definition**.
+  The way we specify the data to be extracted for analysis is written in Python, using what we call a **study definition**.
   We provide easy-to-use Python functions to define your study population and study variables that are designed to be used and understood by anybody familiar with health research, even if you've neveer used python before.
   However, some prior knowledge of Python may still be beneficial to create or modify existing functions.
 - **SQL**